 Mile High Million Partners

-Planting and stewarding one million new trees is a monumental undertaking that spans the Denver metropolitan region and hinges upon strong partnerships with local nonprofits and other tree-oriented organizations.
+Planting and stewarding 2.2 million trees is a monumental undertaking that hinges upon strong partnerships with local nonprofits and other tree-oriented organizations.
 Check out some of The Mile High Million's exceptional partners!

 The Park People

 The Park People is a private, non-profit organization dedicated to preserving, enhancing and advocating for Denver's parks, recreation resources, open space and urban forest.
 Through their flagship Denver Digs Trees program, The Park People have added more than 38,000 public trees to Denver's streets, with hundreds more sold each spring to help raise funds for the organization's public tree efforts.

 The mission of the Colorado Tree Coalition (CTC) is to lead statewide efforts to preserve, renew and enhance community forests in Colorado with fundraising efforts and grant awards throughout the state.
 The CTC created and currently manages the Colorado Tree Trust to serve as a perpetual funding arm of the Coalition in order to keep community forestry alive in Colorado.

 Project Learning Tree (PLT) is an award-winning environmental education program designed for educators working with students from kindergarten through twelfth grade.
 PLT uses trees and the forest as a “window” to the natural world, helping students learn about the world around them, their place within that world, and their responsibility for it.